hyperledger/firefly-tokens-erc20-erc721/solidity/README.md

 ## Overview

-Ethereum smart contract implementations of ERC20 and ERC721 connectors
+Ethereum smart contract implementations of ERC20 and ERC721 connectors.

-## Usage
+Included as a reference point for creating smart contracts that conform to the ABI expected by this token connector.

 ### Compile